Under the Data Protection Act 1998, personal data is defined as data that relates to a living individual who can be identified:

 You always have the right to opt out of this or any other data sharing initiatives - by not providing the information.
 Though do remember, we won't use your information for third party marketing purposes, or pass it on to third parties, other than those who either process information on our behalf or because of a legal requirement.

 As you are aware the London Borough of Hammersmith and Fulham, Westminster City Council and the Royal Borough of Kensington and Chelsea have announced plans for shared working across some service areas.
-This will be on a Bi-borough (with two of the above councils) or on a Tri-borough basis (with all of three of the above councils).
-On 20 June 2011, a Tri-borough Implementation Plan was agreed by Cabinet.
+This will be on a Bi-borough (with two of the above councils) or on a shared service basis (with all of three of the above councils).

 To enable the partnership to work effectively and efficiently whilst maintaining a high standard of customer service, some of your personal information will be shared across the councils.
 The partnership is committed to abiding with legislation and will collect, use, share, protect and dispose of your personal data in full compliance with the Data Protection Act as cited above.
 You will be notified or requested to provide consent, where appropriate, as the shared services are developed.